google/comprehensive-rust/src/async/pitfalls/pin.md

 - Another alternative is to not use `pin` at all but spawn another task that will send to a `oneshot` channel every 100ms.

+- Data that contains pointers to itself is called self-referential.
+Normally, the Rust borrow checker would prevent self-referential data from being moved, as the references cannot outlive the data they point to.
+However, the code transformation for async blocks and functions is not verified by the borrow checker.

+- `Pin` is a wrapper around a reference.
+An object cannot be moved from its place using a pinned pointer.
+However, it can still be moved through an unpinned pointer.

+- The `poll` method of the `Future` trait uses `Pin<&mut Self>` instead of `&mut Self` to refer to the instance.
+That's why it can only be called on a pinned pointer.

 </details>